dparedesh/susy-statistical-interpretation/README.md

 # How to get exclusion limits? <a name="exclusion"></a>

-Assume you are in `python` dir...

 Exclusion limits in this tool are obtained through three different steps: ```--fit```, ```--merge```, and ```--plot``` (in that order!).
 They are explained below.

+Assume you are in the `python` directory.

 ## 1) Perform the fit:

             python generateCommands.py --fit --doBlind ALL --fitmodel excl --Model Mc16SusyGG2StepWZ --SR Rpc2L0b --Sys None

   This command will perform an `exclusion fit`, blinding `ALL` regions for the `GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
 One can change the options as they want.
-All results will be stored in `HistFitter/results/` (the main script used are `generateCommands.py`).
+All results will be stored in `HistFitter/results/` (the main script used is `generateCommands.py`).